 Imani Winds’ touring schedule has taken them across the globe.
 At home, the group has performed in the nation’s major concert venues including Carnegie Hall, Lincoln Center, Kennedy Center, Disney Hall, and Kimmel Center.
 The group is frequently engaged by the premier chamber music series in Boston, San Francisco, Portland, Philadelphia and New York, and have also played virtually every major university performing arts series including those in Amherst, Ann Arbor, Austin, Seattle, Stanford, Urbana and countless others.
 Festivals include Chamber Music Northwest, Santa Fe Chamber Music Festival, La Jolla Music Society, Virginia Arts Festival, Bravo!
 Colorado, and Ravinia Festival.
 In recent seasons, the group has traveled extensively internationally, with tours in China, Singapore, Brazil, and throughout Europe.
-Current season highlights include debuts at La Folle Journee in Nantes, France, and in London’s Wigmore Hall.
+Recent season highlights include debuts at La Folle Journee in Nantes, France, and in London’s Wigmore Hall.
 In 2015 they also debuted at Paris Jazz Festival and were featured at the Huntington Estate Festival in Australia.

 The group continues its Legacy Commissioning Project, in which the ensemble is commissioning, premiering and touring new works for woodwind quintet written by established and emerging composers of diverse musical backgrounds.
 The Legacy Project kicked off in 2008 with world premieres by Alvin Singleton and Roberto Sierra.
 Since then, projects have included works by Jason Moran, Stefon Harris, Danilo Perez, Simon Shaheen, and Mohammed Fairouz.
 The group’s fifth album on E1 Music – entitled Terra Incognita after Wayne Shorter’s piece written for the group – is a celebration of the Legacy project with new works written for Imani Winds by Mr. Shorter, Jason Moran, and Paquito D’Rivera.
-Imani Winds make their Naxos debut performing the Legacy-commissioned-work Jebel Lebnan by Mohammed Fairouz on the composer’s March 2013 release, Native Informant.
+In 2015 they premiered a new work by Frederic Rzewski at Duke University’s Duke Performances.

 Imani Winds enjoy frequent national exposure in all forms of media, including features on NPR’s All Things Considered, appearances on APM's Saint Paul Sunday and Performance Today, BBC/PRI’s The World, as well as frequent coverage in major music magazines and newspapers including the New York Times and Wall Street Journal.
 The group maintains an ongoing relationship with Sirius-XM and has been featured multiple times and on various channels.